jontek2/A-better-print_start-macro/README.md

 > [!WARNING]
 > The macro was updated recently (2025-01-15).
 If you run in to any issues then please let me know by opening a issue on github.

-Copy either macro and replace your old start_print/start_print macro in your printer.cfg.
+Copy either macro and replace your old start_print/start_print macro in your printer configuration (e.g. printer.cfg, macros.cfg, ect).
 Then read through and uncomment parts of this macro.

 <details>
 <summary>With a Chamber thermistor</summary>